 Veterinary internship in South Africa

-Become part of an inspiring veterinary project protecting and caring for animals across the Eastern Cape in South Africa.
-This volunteer vet work involves caring for a plethora of animals living in the area, from wild animals to farm animals to pets.
+Become a veterinary intern protecting and caring for animals across the Eastern Cape of South Africa.
+This volunteer vet work involves caring for a wide range of animals living in the area, from wild animals to farm animals to pets.

 The internship offers a hands-on approach with background instruction to veterinary work, and is highly practical.
 It is a fantastic way to gain veterinary experience abroad and put your knowledge into practice within a conservation and protection sphere.
 Some prior experience is certainly beneficial, and most interns will at least be working towards their university studies or in their first year of veterinary studies.